kevaundray/execution-specs-viewer/README.md

 **Semantic diffing** means whitespace and formatting changes are ignored.
 The tool parses Python files with [tree-sitter](https://tree-sitter.github.io/tree-sitter/), extracts leaf tokens (skipping comments, whitespace, indent/dedent), and diffs the token sequences with [similar](https://docs.rs/similar).
 Two files that differ only in formatting produce an empty diff.

-**Move detection** means functions or classes that moved within a file but didn't change won't show up as diffs.
-Top-level definitions are matched by name before diffing their contents.

 ## Usage

 ```